 We report the study of the photoisomerization capabilities of biomimetic pyrone analogue of CC, recently designed and synthesized.
 In particular, we used molecular modeling and simulation to explore the PES topology around the crucial photoisomerization coordinate, i.e. the torsion angle around a carbon-carbon double bond.
+Even if this process could occur combining complex movements, the simple rotation around the isomerizable bond may be considered as the most relevant degrees of freedom as also observed for similar derivatives.
+Furthermore, by using relaxed scan the flexibility of the other global coordinates are, at least partially, taken implicitly into account.
 The absorption and later energy relaxation processes were rationalized at CASSCF//CASPT2 level to identify the critical features along the PESs, which are determining the global photochemical properties.
-The isomerization process was followed along the lowest and most representative ${}^{1}(n-\pi^{})$ and ${}^{1}(\pi-\pi^{})$ states, which can be easily populated by light absorption.
+The isomerization process was followed along the lowest and most representative $(n-\pi^)$ and $1(\pi-\pi^)$ states, which can be easily populated by light absorption.
 The relaxation along the ${}^{1}(\pi-\pi^{})$ state results in an almost barrierless deactivation pathway (barrier of ca. 0.1 eV) that leads to a crossing region with the ground state and hence to isomerization.
-The $^{1}$ (n- $\pi^{}$ ) state appears clearly destabilized as compared to natural CC.
-The latter is a most desired occurrence, since it leads to the dominant population of the ${}^{1}(\pi-\pi^)$ state that is characterized by a more accessible and facile isomerization.
-Furthermore, and in sharp contrast with natural CC, the population of the ${}^{1}(\pi-\pi^{})$ channel is always favorable, and whatever the polarity of the medium, leading to a consistent dominance photoisomerization over fluorescence.
+The $1(n-\pi^)$ state appears clearly destabilized as compared to natural CC.
+The latter is a most desired occurrence, since it leads to the dominant population of the $1(\pi-1)$ π^) state that is characterized by a more accessible and facile isomerization.
+Furthermore, and in sharp contrast with natural CC, the population of the ${}^1(\pi-\pi^)$ channel is always favorable, and whatever the polarity of the medium, leading to a consistent dominance of photoisomerization over fluorescence.
 The almost barrierless PES should also be consistent with a rather fast process, occurring in the ps timescale.
 This allows the production of a more efficient photoswitch, especially functional in complex inhomogeneous biological environments, such as lipid bilayers.